Wlundqvist/developer.swedbankpay.com/_includes/checkout-v3-events.md

 ## `onAborted`

-This event triggers when the payer aborts the purchase from the payment menu.
+{% include events/onaborted.md %}

 As the Seamless View payment menu doesn't have a cancel button (present in the Redirect integration), you need to provide this button for the payer at your end.

 When the payer presses the cancel button, we recommend sending an API request aborting the payment so it can't be completed at a later time.
 When we receive the request, an abort event will be raised the next time the UI fetches information from the server.
 Because of that, you should also refresh after aborting, as this will trigger the event.